pmarella2/cloudflare-logdna-worker/README.md

-# cloudflare-dnalog-worker (modified by pmarella2)
+# cloudflare-logdna-worker (modified by pmarella2)
 A cloudflare worker script to forward logs to [logdna](https://logdna.com/)

 ## How to use